 Our Early Years

 These new efforts came with some unanticipated bonuses: greater cost savings than expected, press attention, and more and more folks who wanted to be involved.
 The prison was starting to feel different; it was becoming a more productive and positive environment.
 Sustainable operations, green jobs training, and bringing science and nature into prisons proved a winning combination, and that became SPP.

 With growing interest and efforts, SPP added new programs, new partners, and new prisons.
 A model took shape in which the needs and abilities all participants shaped the programs.
-This meant that every initiative brought benefits to all involved: WA DOC staff, Evergreen faculty and students, partner scientists, and the outside community.
+This meant that every initiative brought benefits to all involved: WA Corrections staff, Evergreen faculty and students, partner scientists, and the outside community.

-SPP was founded and still is a partnership between Corrections and Evergreen—SPP isn’t Evergreen, it’s DOC and Evergreen together, plus the many many partner organizations that help with the programs.
+SPP was founded and still is a partnership between Corrections and Evergreen—SPP isn’t Evergreen, it’s WA Corrections and Evergreen together, plus the many many partner organizations that help with the programs.

 Following the success of pilot activities, the Sustainability in Prisons Project was formalized with an Interagency Agreement on July 1, 2008.
 The project fully expanded into three additional prisons, and the same time the range of programming grew to include science education, conservation biology, sustainable operations, and community contributions in all facilities.
 This growth represented partnerships with increasingly diverse partners and contributors.
 It also represented innovation and collaboration, and especially so in the face of budget or staffing challenges.
 SPP proved itself resilient, and continued to grow.

 In 2013, SPP celebrated our 10 year anniversary.